niscy-eudiw/eudi-lib-android-wallet-core/README.md

                 )
             }

-            // Resume - authentication is handled internally by MultipazAuthPrompt event.resume(unlockReasons)
+            // Resume - authentication is handled internally by UserAuthPromptHelper event.resume(unlockReasons)

             // Or cancel the process